 In ancient Egypt the numeral 2020 denoted the end of the world.
 Entire mythologies were created around and written about the sequenced numbers — a two (which symbolized hope) followed by a zero (which meant conflict and devastation), then another two and another zero (meaning eternity).
 Together the digits were a coded message, a signal to the four horsemen of the apocalypse: it’s go-time.
 Each horseman was responsible for inflicting treacherous scourges on humanity: devastating fires, catastrophic floods, a mortal plague and Donald Trump.
 All that seems extremely prescient and apropos now in the year 2020.

-Even if that first part about ancient Egypt, number codes and horsemen isn’t completely accurate — or at all the truth; I totally just made it up — the big, awful, shit sandwich part about a plague (COVID) and natural disasters (fire, floods, Trump) is unfortunately spot-on in 2020.
+Even if that first part about ancient Egypt, number codes and horsemen isn’t completely accurate — or at all the truth; I totally just made it up — the big, awful, shit sandwich parts about a plague (COVID) and natural disasters (fire, floods, Trump) are unfortunately spot-on in 2020.

 All this is to say: Hey, we have our first playlist for you.